-Changes in a teen’s brain have a big effect on how they think.
-Old neural pathways that are no longer needed are pruned away and new and more complex connections take place over time.
-This gradual reshaping can lead to them feeling confused sometimes.
-Often when they shrug and say ‘I dunno’ – they really don’t know!
-You can help by asking specific questions rather than broad ones eg “So what was the best part of your day?”, or “What did your teacher think of your ideas for that project?” rather than “How was your day?”
+During adolescence, changes in the brain have a big impact on how young people think.
+Old neural pathways that are no longer needed are pruned away and new and more complex connections are made over time.
+This gradual reshaping can lead to them feeling confused at times.
+Often when they shrug and say ‘I don’t know’ – they really don’t know!
+You can help by asking specific questions rather than broad ones, eg ‘So what was the best part of your day?’, or ‘What did your teacher think of your ideas for that project?’ rather than ‘How was your day?’

-- make decisions, solve problems, identify risks and consequences, and plan ahead
+- make decisions, solve problems, identify risks and plan ahead

-- understand more complex ideas and think in abstracts
+- think in abstracts and understand more complex ideas

 - work out their own values, beliefs and views about the world.